Augustus Smith (politician): Lord Proprietor of the Isles of Scilly

 In March 1835, Smith, along with five others, became Magistrates for the Islands.
 Smith did not allow any clergy members onto the magistrates bench, due to their perceived "propensity for causing trouble".
 Smith employed W.T.
 Johns as his agent.

 After becoming the Lord Proprietor, Smith began to introduce numerous Benthamist reforms to the Isles of Scilly.
 Smith's proposed reforms were included in four main points.
 Firstly, he wanted all local children to have an education.
 Secondly, he would consolidate all the local farms to form larger, more sustainable holdings.
 Thirdly, he would eliminate the common practice of smuggling by providing better employment to all.
 Fourthly, he would encourage tenants an incentive to improve their holdings by giving them security of tenure.
 These reforms were very unpopular with the local population.
 Smith's consolidation of all the smaller holdings necessitated the eviction of many tenants, while his other reforms regarding smuggling and education were met with much scorn from the local residents.

 By 1836, Smith had completed the first stage of his new residence on Scilly, Tresco Abbey.
 Smith did not build his residence on St Mary's as many expected, instead building it on Tresco, on a ridge which had a view over all the Isles of Scilly.
 During the late 1830s, Smith was also able to complete construction on both the new church on St Mary's and the new quay.

 In 1840, after the missionary organization Society for Promoting Christian Knowledge, who had been the primary providers of education, left the Islands, Smith took responsibility for providing education and schools.
 He allegedly introduced a one penny charge for attending school, but a two penny fine for those who did not attend, effectively introducing compulsory education to the Islands forty years before it was introduced on the mainland; however, there is no evidence for this claim.
 Regardless, Smith had much success in promoting education on the islands, with both adults and children attending school.

 During the 1850s, Smith started an Ostrich farm, and exported the feathers to London for use in feathered hats.

 In 1855, Smith depopulated the island of Samson.
 He then started a deer park on the island, but they escaped their enclosure and traveled to the less barren Tresco.
 Following this, he introduced black rabbits to the island.

 Public offices

 In 1857, after Smith's friend Charles Lemon retired, Smith was encouraged by Lemon to stand as a candidate for Truro in the 1857 General Election.
 He was elected as a Liberal MP during that election.
 He was re-elected as MP in the 1864 election, and resigned as MP in May 1865.

-As well as being a MP, Smith served as president of the Royal Geological Society of Cornwall from 1857 to 1862, and also of the Royal Institution of Cornwall.
+As well as being an MP, Smith served as president of the Royal Geological Society of Cornwall from 1857 to 1862, and also of the Royal Institution of Cornwall.
 A freemason since he came of age, Smith served as the Provincial Grandmaster for Cornwall from 1863.